 However, indirect investments have more flexibility.
 REITs are traded on exchanges and are fairly liquid — if you invest in an open-end real estate mutual fund, you can typically liquidate your shares on very short notice.

-If you’re considering real estate as an option for your portfolio, the experienced advisors at Commerce Trust Company are here to discuss your options, answer your questions, and help you navigate the complex process.
+If you’re considering real estate as an option for your portfolio, the experienced advisors at Commerce Trust are here to discuss your options, answer your questions, and help you navigate the complex process.
 These three articles may provide further insight regarding this type of investment opportunity:

 Is Real Estate in Your Portfolio a Good Hedge to Inflation?